AntonLydike/filecheck/README.md

 There are some features that are left out for now (e.g. [pseudo-numeric variables](https://llvm.org/docs/CommandGuide/FileCheck.html#filecheck-pseudo-numeric-variables) and parts of [numeric substitution](https://llvm.org/docs/CommandGuide/FileCheck.html#filecheck-numeric-substitution-blocks)).

+The codebase is fully type checked by `pyright`, and automatically formatted using `black`.
+We aim to have tests covering everything from normal matching down to error messages.

 ## Features:
+Here's an overview of all FileCheck features and their implementation status.

 - **Checks:**
   - [X] `CHECK`